 Download the Dental Hygiene Mission, Goals, and Competencies PDF.

-Apply for this program today on our Admissions page with step-by-step instructions and enrollment pathways build just for you!
+Apply for this program today on our Admissions page with step-by-step instructions and enrollment pathways built just for you!

 Preference will be given to applicants whose applications are complete and received by the Admissions Office by the deadline.
 Applications received after the deadline will only be considered if space remains in the program after qualified candidates have been reviewed.

-- College preparatory level courses in Biology and Chemistry, with labs, with a C or higher
+- College preparatory level courses in biology and chemistry, with labs, with grades of “C” or higher;

-- Informational group interview with the Dental Admissions Committee; qualified candidates will be contacted to schedule this interview after the application deadline.
+- An informational group zoom interview and Professional interview with the Dental Admissions Committee; qualified candidates will be contacted after the deadline to arrange an interview;

 Already Enrolled at NHTI?